rekalogika/rekalogika.dev/docs/mapper/02-object.md

 The mapper identifies properties that have the same name on the source and the target side.
 It looks at public properties, public getters & setters, and constructor arguments.

+It gets the existing value on the target side.
+If it is null, then it instantiates a new target object, populating its constructor arguments by transforming properties of the same name from the source object.

-It then transforms each source value to the target type, and either sets the target property or adds it to the constructor arguments.
+It then transforms each source property to the target type, and sets them on the target.

 ## Mapping to Abstract Classes and Interfaces